Chameleon carriers are 3 times more likely to cause a truck accident

 Although the “Vetting Program” was initially limited only “to bus companies (passenger carriers) and movers (household goods carriers),” it now includes freight carriers, too.

-As of 2016, the program incorporates “an algorithm and corresponding software” which conducts “an automatic risk-based assessment that calculates a risk potential based on the likelihood that an applicant for operating authority [i.e., a trucking company that wants to operate in interstate commerce] is a chameleon carrier, is attempting to reincarnate, or is attempting otherwise to receive authority illicitly.”
+The program incorporates “an algorithm and corresponding software” which conducts “an automatic risk-based assessment that calculates a risk potential based on the likelihood that an applicant for operating authority [i.e., a trucking company that wants to operate in interstate commerce] is a chameleon carrier, is attempting to reincarnate, or is attempting otherwise to receive authority illicitly.”